 After hand picking, the grapes are carefully de-stemmed and then gently pressed.
 The grape must (no skins) is fermented in temperature controlled, stainless steel tanks for 30 days.
 The juice is left in contact with its lees for four months in the pursuit of texture and density.
 It is then aged in tank for at least five months and bottled three months before release.

 Very pale with green-gold lights.
-The aroma is scented with wild flowers, white fruits and a touch of spice.
+Full of aromas of wild flowers, white fruits and a hint of spice.
 A textured palate with plenty of palate weight followed by a fine stony finish.

 All kinds of seafood and crustacea, white fish, soft cheeses and rice dishes, amongst others.